JennEYoon/datasciY/tasks-website.md

  * Completely messed up HTML formatting, WORD inseted a whole bunch of junk!
  * Word messed up my header, navigation bar, and footer formats.
  * Next time -- just copy a text-only version into word, spell check, then copy back text-only version.
  * DOES VS Code have spell checker for HTML?
-That will ignore hteml tags?
+That will ignore html tags?
  * To Do -- correct "project.html" page with new content, spell corrected, and copied back to original html format.
 Done.

 #### Projects -- Visualization & AWS Lambda demo - Sept 2019.